luisarizmendi/rhel-edge-quickstart/README.md

 ./2-publish-image.sh -i <image-id>
 ```

-3) In order to deploy the image you just need to use the defalt RHEL boot ISO on the edge server/VM and introduce (pressing `TAB` during the GRUB meny) the required kernel arg (`inst.ks`) pointing to the kickstart file published in the server, something like this:
+3) In order to deploy the image you just need to use the default RHEL boot ISO on the edge server/VM and introduce (pressing `TAB` during the GRUB menu) the required kernel arg (`inst.ks`) pointing to the kickstart file published in the server, something like this:

 ```
 <other kernel args> inst.ks=http://192.168.122.129:8080/kickstart.ks